pjmlp/queue-d/ReadMe.txt

  The original coding was done in C++, available at https://github.com/pjmlp/queue.

- To compile the program just call invoke make on the top level directory.
-Aftwerwards you can call the queue executable.
+ To compile and execute the program just call invoke dub on the top level directory other option is to make use of MonoDevelop with the MonoD plugin installed.